-Push the point you want to sharpen with your fingers.
-While keeping the angle and pushing the point with your fingers, stroke the blade until it reaches the other edge of the whetstone, then pull the blade back until it reaches the edge of the whetstone.
+As you see in the pictures, it is always very important to keep same angle of about 10' to 15', which is about two coins height between the blade and the whetstone.
+Gently push the point you want to sharpen with your first, second and third fingers.
+While keeping the angle and pushing the point with your fingers, stroke the blade until it reaches the other edge of the whetstone.
+Then pull the blade back until it reaches the edge of the whetstone.
 This back and forth is counted as one stroke.
-Repeat it for about five strokes until you can see or feel some small burrs (edge curvatures) Then move the position of your fingers to where you have not sharpened yet, and repeat this five strokes of sharpening processed from the tip to the base of the blade.
+Repeat it for about five strokes until you can see or feel some small burrs (edge curvatures).
+Then move the position of your fingers to where you have not sharpened yet, and repeat this five strokes of sharpening processed from the tip to the base of the blade.